badraxas/AdsTxt/README.md

 ## Introduction

-AdsTxt PHP Parser is a library for processing and parsing content from ads.txt files and converting them into AdsTxt instances.
-It provides an easy-to-use interface to work with ads.txt data in PHP applications.
+The AdsTxt Parser for PHP is a simple and easy-to-use library that allows you to work with the Authorized Digital Sellers (ads.txt) file format in your PHP applications.

 ## Installation

 You can install the library via Composer.
 Run the following command in your project directory: